Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 .. versionadded:: 3.28

-C++ 20 introduced the concept of "modules" to the language.
-The design requires build systems to order compilations to satisfy ``import`` statements reliably.
-CMake's implementation asks the compiler to scan source files for module dependencies during the build, collates scanning results to infer ordering constraints, and tells the build tool how to dynamically update the build graph.
+C++ 20 introduced the concept of ":term:`modules <C++ module>`" to the language.
+The design requires :term:`build systems <build system>` to order compilations to satisfy ``import`` statements reliably.
+CMake's implementation asks the compiler to scan source files for module dependencies during the build, collates scanning results to infer ordering constraints, and tells the :term:`build tool` how to dynamically update the build graph.

 Compilation Strategy